Title

 In order to setup HTTPS communication please follow these steps:

-- Open a PowerShell command prompt and run the following command
+C:\Program Files\OPSWAT\MetaDefender Storage Security\scripts - Open a PowerShell prompt and run:

-- Verify that HTTPS is configured correctly by navigating with your browser.
+https://<your-host>:443(or the port configured inWEB_PORT_SSLin your .env file). - Verify that HTTPS is configured correctly by navigating with your browser.

 Disable HTTPS on Windows-based deployments